meanpenguin/RTIMULib/README.md

 * L3GD20H + LSM303DLHC (optionally with BMP180) as used on the new Adafruit 10-dof IMU.
 * Bosch BMX055 (although magnetometer support is experimental currently).
 * Bosch BNO055 IMU with onchip fusion.
 Note: will not work reliably with RaspberryPi/Pi2 due to clock-stretching issues.

+9250 and 9150 are set to provide temperature readings and use FIFO for all sensor readings.

 The LSM9DS1 implementation was generously supplied by XECDesign.